midani-47/nba-lineup-optimizer/README.md

 # NBA Lineup Optimizer

-An interactive web application for creating, optimizing, and comparing NBA lineups.
+A user-friendly tool for NBA lineup analysis and optimization, designed for data science beginners.

 ## Features